sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-string-replace-all.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-The [`String#replaceAll()`](https://github.com/tc39/proposal-string-replaceall) method is both faster and safer as you don't have to escape the regex if the string is not a literal.
+The [`String#replaceAll()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll) method is both faster and safer as you don't have to use a regex and remember to escape it if the string is not a literal.
+And when used with a regex, it makes the intent clearer.
-Even if regexp has to be used, `String#replaceAll()` has more clear intention.

 ## Fail